 The Spanish Bulldog is a highly outgoing and sociable dog.
-Not just with people, but also with other dogs and pets in the pack.
+They’re not like this with only people, but also with other dogs and pets in their pack.
 After all, they were bred to hunt in packs.
-Thus, many Spanish Bulldogs retain their pack-dog mentality.
+Thus, the Spanish Bulldogs retain their pack-dog mentality.

 12. Continental Bulldog